Building a B Corp legacy - our journey to certification

 Time for appropriation

-During the course of your project, you may also discover a subject that you don't have the time to deal with, or whose use is not yet complete: for example, setting up a multi-purpose reception area.
+During the course of your project, you may also discover a subject that you don't have the time to deal with, or for which the use is not yet complete: for example, the installation of a multi-purpose reception area.

-Rather than risk setting up a layout that doesn't suit your needs, try out an experiment using salvaged or rented furniture for the test period.
+Rather than risk setting up a layout that is not suitable, launch an experiment with salvaged or rented furniture for the test period.

-This means you can calmly fine-tune usage with users, and keep up the momentum of progress after on-site installation.
+In this way, you can calmly fine-tune uses with users, and continue the dynamic of progress after installation on site.

-In the same way, you can leave yourself breathing space, in terms of personalization or additional space, as uses are gradually defined as you take over the site.
+In the same way, you can leave yourself breathing space, in terms of personalization or additional space, as uses are gradually defined as the site is appropriated.

 Lhe eye for detail